Planning a birthday party can feel overwhelming, but it’s not if you break it down into small tasks.

 Six to Eight Weeks Before the Party

 - Sit down with your child and choose a party theme.
-Begin brainstorming how you’ll incorporate the theme into the decorations, cake, favors and other party details.
+Begin brainstorming how to incorporate the theme into the decorations, cake, favors, and other party details.

 - Set a date.

 - Book a venue or entertainment, if desired.